BrianHCombes/Algorithmic-Responsive-Design/README.md

 ## Using the Algorithmic Response Tool
 You can download and run the files or for a quick look click: [**response-tool.html**](http://www.tarptiedown.com/response/response-tool.html)

+**Prep:** First decide how you want an element to look or behave in a large viewport.
+Then decide how you want the same element to look or behave in a small viewport.
+These are the two points needed to create the sizing equation.

 **Step 1:** Enter the viewport width and element size you desire on a large viewport such as a desktop or laptop.
 **Step 2:** Enter the viewport width and element size you desire on a small viewport such as a mobile phone.
 **Step 3:** Click the create equation button.